helenarichie/helenarichie.github.io/_posts/2021-11-29-Cholla's-New-Dust-Model.md

 author:     Helena Richie              # Author Name
 date:       2021-11-30 09:55:42 -0500  # Date
 categories: [Research]     # Catagories, no more than 2
-tags:       [Dust, Numerical Methods, Hydrodynamics]  # Tags, any number
+tags:       [Dust, Numerical Methods, Hydrodynamics, Winds]  # Tags, any number
 pin:        false                      # Should this post be pinned?
 toc:        true                       # Table of Contents?
 math:       true                      # Does this post contain math?